DanielTockan/Rainforest-Store/README.md

   updated_at = db.Column(db.DateTime, default=datetime.utcnow)
 ```

 The complexity kicked in when it came to desiging the relationships.
-We designed the following for the stated reasons;
+The below were designed for the stated reasons;

 **Many to Many (M-M)**
 - Order & Products <br> - When a customer checks out (places an order), they are able to buy many items (products) at a time, whether they be a variety of different products or a bulk buy of the same product. <br> - Provided there is enough stock, products are able to be purchased as part of many different orders. <br>